• By Admin

 This blog will tell us how monitoring software builds trust and transparency, whilst clearing misconceptions about its application.

-These monitoring software do not serve as "watchdogs" but instead promote compliance.
+This monitoring software does not serve as "watchdogs" but instead promotes compliance.
 It can be used to evaluate and determine factors affecting job performance, bottlenecks, and facilitate communication.
-Employees prove to be more comfortable when there is specified knowledge of what their employers would monitor, and for what specific reasons.
+Employees prove to be more comfortable when there is specified knowledge of what their employers would monitor, and for specific reasons.

 Transparency in monitoring is a common trait in which there is a free flow of information among the people involved, thus resulting in a collaborative work culture that is based on trust.